vincere-health/programma/Readme.md

   } catch (e) {
     // set the retry counter
     await programma.setAttributes(job.id, { attempts: attempts ? attempts + 1 : 1 })
-    await programma.setRetryAfterSeconds(60)
+    // use this for constant retry delay, exponential back-off or a combination thereof await programma.setRetryAfterSeconds(60)
   }
 })